ArtifexSoftware/MuPDF.NET/README.md

 - Again select `Build|Solution` and make sure the generation is successful.

+- To execute your project, you should adhere to the [C# binding](https://mupdf.readthedocs.io/en/latest/language-bindings.html#id1) instructions to obtain the native DLL files - `mupdfcpp64.dll` and `mupdfcsharp.dll`, and then copy them into the `bin` folder.

-- Folder `MuPDF.NET` will now contain some DLL files of which you need `mupdfcpp64.dll` and `mupdfcsharp.dll` for all your future mupdf.net applications.
+- You will need `mupdfcpp64.dll` and `mupdfcsharp.dll` for all your future mupdf.net applications.
 DLL `mupdfcpp64.dll` contains the C library MuPDF wrapped with a C++ binding, and `mupdfcsharp.dll` contains the C# bindings for MuPDF.

 - Your system administration may determine to put these DLLs in a system folder or provide access to it via a `path` environment variable.
 If neither of this is the case, both files must be present in the project `bin` folder of your applications.